DigitalPublishingToolkit/DeepPockets4-ThePsychologyOfaWebDeveloper/md/17femalefreelancer.md

-    Concepts’) of *All Watched Over by the Machine’s of Loving Grace*, Adam Curtis explains cybernetics: ‘Cybernetics said that everything, from human brains to cities and even entire societies, could be seen as systems regulated and governed by feedback…it seemed to offer a new insight into how order is maintained in the world…Cybernetics saw human beings not as individuals in charge of their own destiny, but as components in systems…They were just nodes in networks, acting and resting to flows of information.’
+    Concepts’) of *All Watched Over by the Machine’s of Loving Grace*, Adam Curtis explains cybernetics: ‘Cybernetics said that everything, from human brains to cities and even entire societies, could be seen as systems regulated and governed by feedback… it seemed to offer a new insight into how order is maintained in the world… Cybernetics saw human beings not as individuals in charge of their own destiny, but as components in systems… They were just nodes in networks, acting and resting to flows of information.’